Enteee/duckpond.ch/_posts/2020-05-07-support-binary-file-objects-with-pandas.dataframe.to_csv.md

                         # enforce mode, this is currently ignored because of:
                         # https://github.com/pandas-dev/pandas/issues/19827
-                        # but if that issue ever gets fixed we our patch
+                        # but if that issue ever gets fixed this patch
                         # should still work.
                         "mode": "w",